Bitwise operators – The Journey Part II

 The ~ (Not) operator

-Finally we have got the last operator and of course the easiest one.
-To achieve the NOT operator we must follow the formula ~x = -x -1 ( To further information please click here).
+Finally, we have the last operator, and of course, the easiest one.
+To use the NOT operator, we must follow the formula ~x = -x -1.
+For further information, please click here.

 <?php